StefanRRachkov/Game-Dev-Course-2021/README.md

 # Game Dev Course 2021 @ FMI

 Here are all the tasks for the homework of the course.
-Also in this repository I will publish all the code from the practices.
+Also in this repository we will publish all the code from the practices.

 | Task | Due Date |
 |:----:|:--------:|